Biogas Storage Tanks

 A permanently running support air blower provides air to the space between inner and outer membrane, and thus keeps the gas pressure up at a constant level – irrespective of gas supply and gas withdrawal.

-The pressurized air keeps the outer membrane in shape to withstand external wind- and snow loads.
+The pressurised air keeps the outer membrane in shape to withstand external wind- and snow loads.
 And it exerts a constant pressure on the inner membrane and thus pushes gas at constant volume and pressure into the outlet pipe.
 The gas charge and discharge pipes are cast into the concrete foundations that are usually supplied by the customer.
 All three membranes are then clamped to the foundation by means of an anchor ring.

 The safety valve prevents the gas holder from over-pressure on the gas-side.
 To maintain a constant pressure within the gas holder, a pressure control valve is mounted on the air-side.
 Filling levels are measured by means of ultrasonic and wire length measurement systems.